 Why personal material helps

 Language practice is easier to sustain when the sentence has a reason to exist.
-A journal entry gives you a communicative goal before you start thinking about grammar.
+A journal entry gives you a reason to communicate before you start thinking about grammar.
 You are not asking, "What random sentence should I practice?"
 You are asking, "How would I say this?"

 That question is useful because it makes the missing pieces visible.
 If you know the idea but not the verb, tense, connector, or word order, the gap becomes specific enough to work on.